 “Occupational therapy is where science, creativity and compassion collide” ~ Jessica Kensky

-Through the Daring Way™ and Rising Strong™ curriculums I support my individual clients and group participants to own their story, build resilience and practice courage, self-compassion, and wholeheartedness.
+Through the Daring Greatly™ and Rising Strong™ curriculums I support my individual clients and group participants to own their story, build resilience and practice courage, self-compassion, and wholeheartedness.
 These practices have an impact on our body, mind, and our connection with others and have been a great pairing with the integrative whole person, whole life approach of occupational therapy.

-I am fascinated by and constantly learning about the latest in neuroscience, have a deep appreciation for the power of interoception (body awareness), and have a special interest in self-regulation and preventative health and wellness approaches.
+I am fascinated by and constantly learning about the latest in neuroscience, have a deep appreciation for the power of interoception (inner body awareness), and have a special interest in self-regulation and preventative health and wellness approaches.
 I am an active member of CAOT-BC and am registered with the regulatory College of Occupational Therapists of BC.